-- The named Governor, Stewart Pyne and a Careers Leader, Juliet Duncan oversee the Careers provision and the planning and running of the Careers programme will be undertaken by Louise Mosey Careers Advisor & Coordinator. - The Careers Leader is well supported by the Leadership Team, enabling attendance at relevant courses to keep up-to-date with current issues. - A structured Careers Programme is delivered to all Years in KS3, KS4 and KS5. - The school uses the Gatsby Benchmarks to develop and improve careers provision (the Compass self-evaluation tool audits existing provision and tracks progress towards meeting the Gatsby Benchmarks). - All Students by the age of 16 will have an opportunity for a 1:1 guidance interview whenever significant study or career choices are being made and a further 1:1 interview is available in Year 12. - Careers events and visits take place both on and off site in KS3&4 throughout the school year involving employers and FE & HE providers. - From the age of 11, pupils will participate in a meaningful encounter with an employer every year.
+- 1. The named Governor, Michele Wood and a Careers Leader, Juliet Duncan oversee the Careers provision and encourage employer engagement. - 2.
+The day to day planning and running of the CAREERS programme will be undertaken by Hannah Rutherford CEAIG & PSHE Coordinator. - 3.
+The Careers Leader is well supported by the Leadership Team, enabling attendance at relevant courses to keep up-to-date with current issues. - 4.
+A structured Careers Programme is delivered to all Years in KS3, KS4 and KS5. - 5.
+The school uses the Gatsby Benchmarks to develop and improve careers provision. - 6.
+The school uses the Compass self-evaluation tool to audit existing provision, consider how to improve and track progress towards meeting the Gatsby Benchmarks. - 7.
+The opportunity for students to go on a taster day at the local Further Education College.
+Students in Year 11 also have the opportunity to attend taster days at other FE establishments. - 8.
+All Students by the age of 16 will have an opportunity for personal guidance interviews whenever significant study or career choices are being made - 9.
+An 'Options at 16+' careers event takes place in the Autumn Term for Year 11 where employers, the armed forces, further education colleges and higher education are invited to attend. - 10.
+Further Education, Apprenticeship providers attend the Year 9 Options evening. - 11.
+From the age of 11, pupils will participate in a meaningful encounter with an employer every year.